IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 **At this stage, you need to set the following parameters**:
 - Page Sizing & Handling - Push "Size" button and choice "Actual size";
-- Orientation - Portrait (This setting will set printing from the upper left corner of the paper);
+- Orientation - Portrait (this setting will set printing from the upper left corner of the paper);

 However, do not rush to print the template itself, at first you need to set up additional settings.
 ![Templates printing settings](../Resources/PCB%20Toner%20transfer/PCB-5-Templates-printing-settings.png)